sergeballif/sergeballif.github.io/play.md

 * notes to use on the actual exam
 * extra credit

+I have listed four teaching assignments below.
+You can use them as a starting point for your own assignment or simply duplicate them exactly.
+Feel free to try them out, and please let me know how it goes.

 ## Texting Lesson
 One of my most popular teaching assignments has been to require students to stage a tutoring session via text-message.
 Students have no trouble coming up with fun dialog.
 They have to think out the problem from the perspective of the tutor and the tutee.
 I have been impressed with what my students have come up with.